hideyukiinada/transfer-learning/readme.md

 This is called transfer learning.

-Shown below is a conventional network architecture.
+Shown below is a conventional network architecture:

 <img src="assets/images/conventional_net.png" width="400px" align="middle">

 Your input front propagations layer by layer all the way to the output layer.
 Once the loss is calculated, gradient of loss is probagated the other way going all the way to the first layer after the input recalculating weights for each layer.

+This loop continues until the loss becomes reasonably small.
+Since there are a lot of calculating involved, the process can take days or even longer.

+In transfer learning, instead of training the network scratch, you reuse the network that was already trained by someone.
+In the below diagram, red dotted line shows the part that can be reused.

 <img src="assets/images/transfer.png" width="420px" align="middle">